Esther A. Mills, President

 Pets & Pals Veterinary Hospital, Lafayette, Colorado

 Dr. Janet Glenn is a veterinarian practicing at Pets & Pals Veterinary Hospital in Lafayette.
 She graduated from Colorado State University Veterinary Teaching Hospital in 1994.
-She served in the Peace Corps in West Africa for two years and has been in small animal practice since then.
-When not working at Pets & Pals, Dr. Glenn enjoys spending fun times with her large family, and her furry and scaly pets: her cats Stanley, Moses, and Tank, her dog Stella, and, let us not forget, her African tortoise Wally Su (the scaly pet).
-She has been helpful advising and assisting with medical care for LFFAC’s colony cats.
+She served in the Peace Corps in West Africa for two years and has been in small-animal practice since then.
+When not working at Pets & Pals, Dr. Glenn enjoys spending fun times with her large family and her furry and scaly pets: her cats Stanley, Moses, and Tank, her dog Stella, and, let us not forget, her African tortoise, Wally Su (the scaly pet).
+She has helped advise and assist with medical care for LFFAC’s colony cats.